Dsadd4/NLSExplorer_1.0/README.md

 conda install -c ostrokach dssp
 ```
 - Add DSSP to PATH:
-    - Check DSSP location:
+    Check DSSP location:
     ```bash
     which mkdssp
     ```

-    - Edit `.bashrc`:
+    Edit `.bashrc`:
     ```bash
     vim ~/.bashrc
     ```
-    - Add to the end of the file:
+    Add to the end of the file:
+    (the addres of my mkdssp is /home/server/miniconda3/envs/NLSExplorer-pyto/bin/mkdssp you can see it from the command "which mkdssp")
     ```bash
     export PATH=$PATH:/home/server/miniconda3/envs/NLSExplorer-pyto/bin/mkdssp
     ```
-    - Source `.bashrc`:
+    Source `.bashrc`:
     ```bash
     source ~/.bashrc
     ```